osaatcioglu/CloudBD-PA2542-Omer/Assignments/sprint-1/Business Case of Cloud Services.md

 The followings are the top five reasons for a company to move to a cloud solution.

 1. **Reliability:** Fault Tolerance and Recoverability are the two import factors that a Cloud solution is superior compared to the traditional IT Infrastructure.
 A server can be created within minutes to recover a disaster for example.
+However; Due to nature of the operation, there is always a chance that one of the instances to go down.
+So, the architecture of the service built for the cloud should be tolerant to these kind of faults.
+But, as said earlier, launching a new instance that is a snapshot of the failed instance takes minutes.

 2. **Security:** Security is surprisingly major advantage in the Cloud Service.
 Because of a big scale operation, the vendor can be more cautious and proactive against security breaches.